jm130/dmogdocs/docs/source/applications/ansys.rst

     flight env activate gridware
     module load apps/ansys

-Here is an example of a full submission script for Ansys Fluent:
+Here is an example of a full submission script for Ansys Fluent (provided by Assistant Professor Fabio Malizia):

 .. code-block:: bash